Grip on Software

 Aside from the prediction result, we provide distinct but intertwined visualizations which allow people within the organization to inspect the collected data set and view all kinds of events, statistics and properties in a new way that existing tools do not make available.
 We specifically make comparisons between projects from the same organization easy such that teams can learn from each other, provide context to their practical methodologies and help think about improvements to the entire process.

-The visualizations that we offer at this point are:
+The visualizations that we offer include:

 • a timeline of events occurring in the lifespan of a project as well as of individual or multiple sprints, including a linked burn down chart;